 In recent years, many Financial Advisors recommended securities to their clients that were focused in the energy sector as these investments provided above-average returns to clients and the energy markets were steadily appreciating.
 In 2015, the energy markets began to decline, which has continued through the present.
 The price decline put tremendous financial pressure on energy related companies, some of which became insolvent.
 Clients with large exposure to the energy sector experienced volatility and price decline.

-The Wolper Law Firm is interested in speaking with clients of Peter Marketos as part of its investigation.
-We can be reached at 800.931.8452 or by email at email@example.com.
+The Wolper Law Firm, P.A. is interested in speaking with clients of Peter Marketos as part of its investigation.
+We can be reached at 800.931.8452 or by email at firstname.lastname@example.org.